-Generally, if you don’t think you’ll owe more than $1,000 in taxes – after subtracting federal income taxes – you probably won’t need to make quarterly payments.
+Generally, if you don’t think you will have a high taxable income and you’ll owe more than $1,000 in taxes – after subtracting federal income taxes – you probably won’t need to pay quarterly taxes.
 Remember that you can use Bonsai to calculate your self-employment tax deductions.

 The IRS requires that all freelance income above $400 a year be reported, and that profit from self-employment income made as a freelance (or independent contractor) be subject to the appropriate tax rate.
 In other words, self-employment tax applies to freelancers who make over $400 in self-employment income (excluding church employee income).

 What you pay income taxes on, however, will depend on the formula of business earnings minus business expenses (which gets you to your magical “profit” number.)
 You only have to pay Medicare and Social Security taxes on your adjusted gross income.
 It’s also wise to know what your tax liability is each year and see if you may be required to make estimated quarterly tax payments.

 This is the tax amount paid on earnings from a sole proprietorship or partnership business that goes to Medicare and Social Security; it is also referred to as SECA.
 Since you are your own employer, you do not have a boss to take out (or withhold) this money from your check, so you must pay it yourself at tax time.
 You also pay at a higher rate than a traditionally-employed person, because you have no employer to pay part of the taxes for you.